aiddy/toolbox/README.md

 # toolbox

-Random miscellaneous scripts and tools
+A collection of hacky random miscellaneous scripts and tools.